Lynette Scavo

 Lynette Scavo is a fictional character from the American comedy drama television series Desperate Housewives, which aired on ABC from 2004 to 2012.
 Developed by series creator Marc Cherry, Lynette was portrayed by Felicity Huffman.
-Lynette is introduced as a frustrated stay-at-home mother of four children, who she had with her businessman husband Tom (Doug Savant).
+Lynette is introduced as a frustrated stay-at-home mother of five children, who she had with her businessman husband Tom (Doug Savant).
 Formerly a high-powered businesswoman herself, Lynette aspires to return to working life as she struggles with the day-to-day tasks of motherhood.

 While show creator Marc Cherry based Bree Van de Kamp's family on his teenage years, he based Lynette's on his childhood life.
 Other actresses who claim to have auditioned for the show include Alex Kingston, who was apparently turned down for being too curvy.
 Huffman won the Emmy Award for Outstanding Lead Actress in a Comedy Series for the role in 2005, and was nominated for Golden Globe Award for Best Actress – Television Series Musical or Comedy for 2005 to 2007.

 Storylines

 Backstory

-Lynette Lindquist was the eldest of three daughters born to Stella and her husband, Mr. Lindquist.
+Lynette Lindquist was born on April 9, 1968, as the eldest of three daughters born to Stella and her husband, Mr. Lindquist.
 After he died, their mother had a series of unpleasant and unstable boyfriends and a drinking problem.
 She also beat her children and had cancer, when Lynette was 13 years old.
 Lynette told her that this was a punishment from God.
 Stella marries Glenn Wingfield, whom Lynette adores.
 After a short time, Glenn leaves, and Lynette blames her mother for driving him away for a long time.

 During college at Northwestern University, around 1990, Lynette met Renee Perry and two of them become loyal friends.
 She graduated and, while working in advertising, she became a "business shark" and almost a vice president, but she met Tom Scavo at the same company.
 He was so in love that he broke up with his girlfriend, Annabel Foster.
-Tom and Lynette married in 1997 and moved to Wisteria Lane the following year.
-Lynette had four children with Tom: twins Preston and Porter born in February 1998, Parker born in November 1998, and Penny born in 2004.
+Tom and Lynette married in 1995 and moved to Wisteria Lane the following year.
+Lynette had five children with Tom: twins Preston and Porter born in 1996, Parker born in 2000, Penny born in 2004 and Paige, born in 2015.
 She had a very successful career, but she gave up all that to become a stay-at-home mother.

-In 1998 the Scavos met Mary Alice Young, Bree Van de Kamp, and Susan Mayer, followed by Gabrielle Solis in 2003.
+In 1998, the Scavos met Mary Alice Young, Bree Van de Kamp, and Susan Mayer, followed by Gabrielle Solis in 2003.
 After a short and difficult first impression of Gaby, all four women accepted the ex-model as a friend.